3.5 Traineeships and apprenticeships

 Official guidelines on traineeships and apprenticeships

-The Law on Labor Relations defines apprenticeship, while the Law on Internships fully distinguishes internships from apprenticeships.
+In North Macedonia, the Law on Labor Relations defines apprenticeships, while the Law on Internships provides a separate legal framework for internships, distinguishing them from apprenticeships.

 It is noteworthy to mention that according to the Quality Charter on Internships and Apprenticeships conducted by the Youth Educational Forum (YJF), the term “internship” and “traineeship” does not differentiate one from another.